An introduction to digital storytelling platforms

 Clearly, the industry needed another approach.
 In the years following, a range of companies began to produce platforms and tools for digital storytelling.
 Media companies were among the first to get on board.

-At Shorthand, early customers included the BBC, who have gone on to publish hundreds of digital stories built with Shorthand over the years, such as the one below — at a fraction of the cost of the Times’ standalone story.
+At Shorthand, early customers included (and still include) media organisations like the BBC, which has gone on to publish hundreds of digital stories built with Shorthand over the years, such as the one below — at a fraction of the cost of the Times’ standalone story.

 Screenshot of BBC story on the city of Wuhan

 Marketing teams were quick to follow, across a wide range of industries.
-At Shorthand, we’ve seen marketing teams from real estate, finance, higher education, non-profits, government, retail — and many more — invest in premium digital storytelling.
+At Shorthand, we’ve seen marketing and comms teams from brands, corporations, sports organisations, higher education, government, and NGOs — and many more, all investing in premium digital storytelling.

-Honda UK, for example, have published hundreds of immersive digital stories.
-And they see results, with dwell time up 85% and click-through rates up 47% from their prior CMS solution.
+Honda UK, for example, has published hundreds of immersive digital stories.
+And it sees results, with dwell time up 85% and click-through rates up 47% from their prior CMS solution.

-In this guide, we look at the ten key features marketing teams need to publish regular premium digital stories — without hiring a web development team.
+In this guide, we look at nine key features marketing teams need to publish regular premium digital stories — without hiring a web development team.

-If your organisation is ready to create your own digital stories without writing a line of code, get started with Shorthand, and publish your first story free.
+If your organisation is ready to create your own digital stories without writing a line of code, get started with Shorthand, and create your first story free.

 1. Scrollytelling